The Ultimate Best of Kenya Safari: Above & Below the Equator

 Below the Equator: The Big Cat Kingdoms of the Mara North Conservancy

 Our adventure begins below the equator in the legendary Mara North Conservancy.
 For four nights, we immerse our small group in a private, Maasai-hosted glamping experience tucked away in a pristine riverine forest.
 Because this is a private conservancy, we enjoy the unrestricted freedom to venture off-road.
-Consequently, our vehicles are driven by some of the most experienced Maasai warriors and educated guides in the region.
-This enables us to follow predator hunts as they unfold and position our custom vehicles for uninterrupted sightlines and perfect lighting angles.
+On the ground, our vehicles are driven by some of the most experienced Maasai warriors and educated guides in the region.
+This allows us to not only follow the big cats as they start to hunt, but to also anticipate the scene and position our private vehicles in the best possible angles to photograph the action as it unfolds.

-Here, the focus is on fulfilling every photographer’s dream of capturing the raw sovereignty of the savannah: powerful lion prides patrolling their territory, cheetahs scanning the horizon, and the elusive leopard draped across a sausage tree.
 We operate from an experienced and respectful distance, ensuring we secure amazing, dream-worthy wildlife photos for each of our guests without causing stress to the animals.
-As a result, with whatever wildlife encounters the Mara decides to share with us, you are promised a position to witness these intimate moments in the absolute best available light.
+Ultimately, with whatever wildlife encounters the Mara decides to share with us, you are promised a position to witness these intimate moments in the absolute best available light.

 Nairobi (Jomo International Airport)